LoganTheOverlord/WarcacheMC/README.md

 # Server.properties
 There is not as much to be done, however, for the first thing, I want you to set view-distance to value =2 This will trick server into ticking only 2 chunks in range.
 I'll explain why we do this later on.
-# Spigot.yml
+# Spigot.ymy, Paper.yml, Bukkit.yml

-Those are optimized settings for spigot server!
-It should increase your performance, however, we need Paper for it to work!
+We have created optimized settings for each of these, including custom messages.
+You can change these.
+Just drag&drop upload it to your server to see results.